-Cooperative Education-Computer Engineering Technology (3 credits)
+CETT 2488 Internship-Computer Engineering Technology (4 credits)

 Under the supervision of the employer and the Electronics Instructional Advisor, the student receives on the job training in his or her area of specialization through a cooperative agreement between the college, employer and the student.
 The student gets a chance to combine classroom learning with work experience to master concepts and skills involving tools, materials, equipment and procedures associated with the particular occupation in the industry.
-(1 lecture and 20 laboratory hours per week)
+(20 internship hours per week)

-Introduction to Computer Technology (4 credits)
+CPMT 1403 Introduction to Computer Technology (4 credits)